jordhanus/jordhanus/README.md

-🚀 **Hello there, fellow data enthusiasts!** 🚀
+🚀 **Hello there!** 🚀

 I come with over **15 years of rich experience** wearing multiple hats - from a researcher, manager, to a data-driven policy maker.
-But here’s the twist - a couple of years ago, the world of data science beckoned, and I dove headfirst into it, getting completely bitten by the programming and data science bug.
+But here’s the twist - in 2022, the world of data science beckoned, and I dove headfirst into it, getting completely bitten by the programming and data science bug.
 Now, I channel my energy and passion as a **full-stack data scientist**.

 My heart beats a tad faster for **NLP** and **computer vision**.
 I'm especially drawn to applications that not only drive business transformations but also leave a positive impact on society.
 The power of data and AI to sculpt the future excites me every day!